 Priorities in philanthropy in Sub-Saharan Africa

-Across Sub-Saharan Africa, there’s hesitancy in many governments to fully embrace philanthropy.
-When, for instance, governments face humanitarian crises, then philanthropy will be embraced — and this is a common thing across Sub-Saharan Africa, and probably even beyond.
-But whenever, let’s say, a social movement calls for fundamental changes or an overhaul of structural issues causing inequality, and big things like that, then almost every single African government that I know of has been very uneasy about philanthropy.
+Across Sub-Saharan Africa, many governments have a selective embrace of philanthropy.
+When, for instance, in the face of a humanitarian crisis, philanthropy is embraced.
+However, whenever, let’s say, a social movement calls for fundamental changes or an overhaul of structural issues causing inequality, then almost every single African government that I know of has been very uneasy about philanthropy.

-The continent is also guided, to a large extent, by Agenda 2063: The Africa We Want, which is part of the African Union’s broader framework, and there are regional frameworks, such as that of the Southern African Development Community (SADC) — and all these inform how countries behave regarding philanthropy.
+The continent is also guided, to a large extent, by Agenda 2063: The Africa We Want, which is part of the African Union’s broader policy frameworks, in addition to regional frameworks, such as the Southern African Development Community (SADC), that inform how countries behave regarding philanthropy.

 Some countries, like Rwanda, have done quite a bit in terms of policies that try to structure philanthropic interventions.
-There’s a lot of philanthropy in Rwanda.
+Philanthropy institutions have a lot of interest in in Rwanda.
 The Mastercard Foundation is a huge presence, and there are many other foundations.

-There’s a lot of duplication in philanthropy and, therefore, there’s a need to have a policy that guides operations and the need to have a specific ministry through which international organizations can engage.
+There’s a lot of duplication in philanthropy and, therefore, there’s a need to have a policy that guides operations and the need to have a specific ministry through which organizations can engage.
 One way of avoiding duplication and chaos is to say, “These are our national development priorities,” or to say, “These are the SDGs,” as opposed to organizations choosing what they want.
-Rwanda is probably better developed than most in terms of policies that structure philanthropy.
+In this regard, Rwanda is probably more advanced than most other countries in terms of policies that structure philanthropy.

-In addition, nearly every single African country has been able to prioritize philanthropy around sectors like health and education.
+In addition, nearly every single African country has been able to prioritize philanthropy’s interventions around sectors like health and education.
 Here, in South Africa, there’s also a huge focus on job creation, especially for young people.

 Laws related to philanthropy that do and don’t operate